 Co-founder, Head of School

-Nicia Fullwood is a Texas native, but has lived in Brooklyn, NY for 12 years so one might say she is a New Yorker.
-Following her undergraduate degree in Electrical Engineering from Southern Methodist University in Dallas, TX, she was selected to join Cohort 8 of the New York City Teaching Fellows as a mathematics teacher at Thomas Jefferson High School in East New York.
-Her commitment to improving educational outcomes for her students led her to Harvard Graduate School of Education where she received a Masters of Education in Educational Policy and Management.
-After graduation, she returned to NYC, where she was the founding Program Director for the Children’s Aid Society Carrera Adolescent Pregnancy Prevention Program at the Urban Assembly Institute of Math and Science for Young Women (UAI).
+A Texas native, Nicia Fullwood has lived in Brooklyn, New York for more than 20 years – so one might say by now she is a true New Yorker.
+After receiving her undergraduate degree in electrical engineering from Southern Methodist University, she was selected to join Cohort 8 of the New York City Teaching Fellows as a mathematics teacher at Thomas Jefferson High School in East New York.
+Her commitment to improving educational outcomes for her students led her to Harvard Graduate School of Education where she received a Master of Education in Educational Policy and Management.
+After graduation, she returned to New York City, where she was the founding Program Director for the Children’s Aid Society Carrera Adolescent Pregnancy Prevention Program at the Urban Assembly Institute of Math and Science for Young Women (UAI).
 During her tenure at the Urban Assembly (UA), Nicia also served as Assistant Principal at two UA schools—UAI and the Urban Assembly School for Law and Justice.
 Nicia is a BELA co-founder.

 Co-founder, Dean of Advancement